Pumpkin Protein Balls

 This post may contain affiliate links.
 Please read our disclosure policy.

 When pumpkin season hits, there’s just nothing like infusing your favorite treats and snacks with fall flavors.
-If you love protein balls or energy bites, you’re going to love this one!
+If you love protein balls or energy bites, you’re going to love this one too.

 • Pumpkin pie vibes, no baking required.
 Warm spices, a touch of sweetness, and a soft, chewy texture all in a quick, no-bake bite.

-• Meal prep gold.
-They store beautifully in the fridge, so you’ll always have a snack ready when hunger hits.
+• Meal-prep friendly.
+They store beautifully in the fridge or freezer, so make these ahead and you’ll always have a snack ready when hunger hits.

 • Filling and balanced.
-With 7g of protein and 3g of fiber per serving, they’re satisfying enough to hold you over.
+With 11 grams of protein and 4 grams of fiber per serving, they’re satisfying enough to hold you over.
 I love pairing mine with a vanilla Greek yogurt for the perfect balanced snack!

 • Done in minutes.
 Stir, roll, chill.
-That’s your prep.
+That’s it!

 Want to save this recipe?